Who is VicNoTill?

 What is controlled-traffic farming?

-As a farmer in Victoria, what’s the best way to get involved in no-till farming?
+As a farmer in Australia, what’s the best way to get involved in improving my farming?

 Join VicNoTill for a great range of member benefits, including admission to our regular farming events across Australia including Victoria, NSW, South Australia and other states.
-As a member you will find we’re a great resource, having access to inspiring farmers with a wealth of knowledge from their on farm trials, errors and successes with no-till, zero-till farming, controlled traffic farming, and cover cropping.
+As a member you will find we’re a great resource, having access to inspiring farmers with a wealth of knowledge from their on farm trials, errors and successes with regenerative systems, soil biology, multi-species pastures, controlled grazing, no-till, zero-till farming, controlled traffic farming, disc systems, stubble retention and cover cropping.